-Make a Difference in our Residents' Lives !
+Make a Difference in our Residents Lives !!!
+APPLY ONLINE NOW!!

-Ballinger Healthcare & Rehabilitation Center in Ballinger, Texas is seeking a Certified Nursing Assistant (C.N.A.) in Long-Term Care who loves the elderly and wants to ensure they are being cared for with compassion and integrity!
+Afton Oaks Healthcare & Rehabilitation Center in Houston, Texas is seeking a Certified Nurses Assistant C.N.A. who loves the elderly and wants to ensure they are being cared for with compassion and integrity !

 We live our Core Values of Integrity, Excellence, Compassion, Teamwork & Stewardship every day with every life we touch, providing exceptional healthcare and exceeding expectations.

-If these are your values as well, APPLY NOW!
-SHIFT NEEDED = 2 P - 10 P
+If these are your values as well, APPLY NOW !

 1. Certified in the state as a Certified Nursing Assistant.